 However, the harmful effects of high doses of radiation have been known

 for many years, and the risk of low dosessuch as those emitted during

-dental x-raysis now considered greater than was once thought.
+dental X-raysis considered greater now than in the past.
 Nonetheless,

 the exact extent of the risk remains uncertain, and the potential benefits

 often greatly outweigh the risks.
 To put the risk in proper perspective,

 remember that each of us is exposed daily to many sources of radiationTVs,